GangSuUGA/Network-Sensor-Location-Problem/Ob01-(1)_Robust_network_sensor_location.md

 ###  Notation
  - N: the set of non-centroid nodes
- - Ai: the set of new links connected to non-centriod node i
+ - Ai: the set of links connected to non-centriod node i
+ - ri: the new set of links connected to non-centriod node i (New Link Method)
  - xa = 1 if link a is selected; 0 otherwise
  - Only one new link is selected from each non-centroid node ![image](https://user-images.githubusercontent.com/88390140/131719211-64a8f7ba-7454-4fdd-a639-b78512c9a893.png)
  - ![image](https://user-images.githubusercontent.com/88390140/131719347-a3420cc4-db07-4d61-afb8-425c5514d512.png) is the number of unobserved links connected to a non-centroid node i